 It’s hard to be around people at all sometimes and during the holidays you need to be around the right people.
 When your nerves are raw and grief is rumbling under the surface, it’s best to avoid those that my add additional emotional upset.
 You probably have a pretty good idea already of who those people are, keep them at a distance.

 One Mom shared that last Christmas her sister-in-law bought her Mother a sweatshirt for Christmas that had all the grandkids names embroidered on it.
 All the grandkids except hers, that is.
 I guess her sister-in-law felt that since her child was dead, he did not deserve a place on the sweatshirt as a grandchild.
 My heart breaks imagining what that must’ve done to her already shattered heart.
 People like that have no place in your holidays.

 There will be invitations for volunteering, cookie exchanges, church events, staff parties, neighborhood parties and more.
 I’m always so torn as to how to respond.
 The old me loved every second of those times, the new me has to deeply consider the consequences.
-Most of us going through this don’t understand it, but social situations are just plain hard.
+Most of us going through this don’t understand it, but social situations are not what they used to be.

 Try to find out what the event will be like.
 Who will be there and what will the evening entail?
 Will there be lots of noise and Christmas music?
 If so, are you able to be immersed in that?
 If there will be children and families there, are you going to be OK watching parents and their children enjoying Christmas together?
 Will you have some of ‘your people’ there, or will you be in a room full of mostly strangers?